Yoshyn/IsPwned/README.md

 The "isPwned" repository is a Firefox extension to display a warning when a website has know breaches.
 This is based on the data of [haveibeenpwned](https://haveibeenpwned.com).

+/!\ Just in case if it's not clear : I'm not the man behind `haveibeenpwned.com`.

 ![Image of isPwned](https://raw.githubusercontent.com/Yoshyn/IsPwned/master/docs/warning.png)

 There's 3 types of warnings :